Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Related Works

 \subsection{Deep Learning for SISR}

-SISR has proved to be a challenging issue in image restoration area.
-Besides the complex degradation situations, different image acquisition circumstances also influence the restoration quality, such as night vision~\cite{review1_1}, inpainting~\cite{review1_2}, and moving blur~\cite{review1_3}.
+SISR has proved to be a challenging issue in image restoration area, which suffers from down-sampling, blurry, and additive Gaussian white noises.
+Besides the complex degradation situations, different image acquisition circumstances also influence the restoration quality, such as night vision, inpainting, and moving blur.
 From this point of view, SISR is highly ill-posed with a large information loss.